jbcodeforce/kp-data-replication/docs/perf-tests.md

 | --transactional-id `value` | Test with transaction |
 | --transaction-duration-ms `value`| The max age of each transaction.
 Test with transaction if v>0 |

-To completement this tool, we need a consumer that will be responsible to measure some of the latency between given timestamps.
+To completement this tool, the consumer app is responsible to measure some of the latency between given timestamps.
 The following diagram presents the interesting time stamps we can assess with some tooling:

 ![](images/mm2-ts-test.png)